 - Sports injuries

-A minor injury can cause spinal cord injury if the spine is weakened (such as from or ) or if the spinal canal protecting the spinal cord has become too narrow (spinal stenosis) due to the normal aging process.
+A minor injury can damage the spinal cord if the spine is weakened, such as from or .
+Injury can also occur if the spinal canal protecting the spinal cord has become too narrow () due to the normal aging process.